Can dogs eat bell peppers?

 Common questions

-How much bell peppers can my dog eat?
+How much bell peppers can I give my dog?